Product-to-user notifications seem easy, right? Integrate an email or push service, and you are done.

 This blog post lists software teams' top technical mistakes when implementing their notification service, followed by their solutions!

-- Not implementing user email verification => Getting banned
+Not implementing user email verification - increasing bounces

-- Not implementing notification preferences => Getting banned
+Not implementing notification preferences - increasing spam complaints

-- Not separating notifications from business logic => Performance issues
+Not separating notifications from business logic - performance issues and risk of outage

-- Not implementing a job/queue mechanism => Notifications not being sent
+Not implementing a job/queue mechanism - reduced deliverability

-- Lack of monitoring and control => Angry users
+Lack of monitoring and control - angry users and PMs

-- Poor sender verification => Reduced deliverability and throttling
+Poor sender verification - reduced deliverability and throttling

 Let's get into it: